What are Capstone Senior Design Projects?

 Sponsored projects have the added benefits of additional guidance with in the program and brand recognition in the projects and in EECS marketing materials.

-PROPOSE YOUR PROJECT IDEAS BY FILLING OUT THIS FORM BY SEPT.
-1
+PROPOSE YOUR PROJECT IDEAS BY FILLING OUT THIS FORM

 We would love to talk with you.
 For more information, contact: